-This means the advantage is with those who focus on creating an audience by providing value consistently, creating quality lead magnets for each stage of the buyers journey and building a list based on what your target audience is interested in.
+This means the advantage is with those who focus on creating an audience by providing value consistently, creating quality lead magnets for each stage of the buyer journey and building a list based on what your target audience is interested in.

 There are loads places to position your lead magnets to get more leads but stick to two at a time and see which ones work best for you:

 Search Engine Optimisation has been around for a long time and yet not many personal trainers use it to its full potential.
 But who does't wan to be at the top of Google when a client searches for your services online?